Address book

 button.

 Similarly, you can add third-party SIP/H.323 and RTSP devices to the address book by specifying a call string instead of a user ID in the appropriate format.
-You also have the option to save a user by email in the format #mailto:user@example.com to conveniently invite them to public conferences (webinars).
+You can also save users by email in the format #mailto:user@example.com which makes it easy to invite them to public conferences (webinars).

 Examples of call strings (addresses) that can be added to the address book:

-user@example.com— a server user (including one from another server if federation is configured) with the loginuserand server addressexample.com.sip:number@example.com— SIP device, such as a terminal in a meeting room.
-For more information on SIP addresses, see here.#h323:number@example.com— an H.323 device, such as a terminal in a meeting room.
-Learn more about H.323 addresses here.#tel:123— the phone number for calling the subscriber, which can be either a mobile number or an extension number on your PBX.rtsp://192.168.1.100/axis-media/media.amp— an RTSP stream, for example, capturing a stream from an IP camera or another conference with external broadcasting enabled.#mailto:user@mail.example.com— email address of a user who is not connected to the TrueConf server but can participate in the conference as a guest (only for public conferences).
+user@example.com— a server user (including a user from a federated server) with the loginuserand server addressexample.com.sip:number@example.com— an SIP device, such as an endpoint in a meeting room.
+For more information on SIP addresses, check here.#h323:number@example.com— an H.323 device, such as an endpoint in a meeting room.
+To learn more about H.323 addresses, check here.#tel:123— the phone number for calling a contact, which can be either a mobile number or an extension number on your PBX.rtsp://192.168.1.100/axis-media/media.amp— an RTSP stream, for example, a stream captured from an IP camera or another conference with external streaming enabled.#mailto:user@mail.example.com— an email address of a user who does not have an account on your TrueConf server, but can participate in a conference as a guest (this option is available only for public conferences).

-After adding a contact, you can create a new group or add them to an existing one.
+After adding a contact, you can create a new group for this user or add him/her to an existing one:

 TrueConf Server administrator can add contacts to your address book and set group display automatically to save you from manual settings.

-When adding a contact to the contact list, you can use conference addresses as the call string.
-This allows you to quickly locate and join a recurring conference or virtual room.
+When adding a contact to the contact list, you can use conference addresses as a call string.
+This allows you to quickly find and join a recurring conference or virtual room.

-To add a conference, you can use the following types of addresses (call strings, URI).
-In the examples, [cid] represents the conference ID:
+To add a conference, you can use the following types of addresses (call strings, URIs).
+In our examples, [cid] represents the conference ID:

-https://example.com/c/[cid]— this is the webpage address for the conference with ID[cid](you may have received it in the invitation email).\c\[cid]@example.com#vcs— conference address, including on another serverexample.com.\c\[cid]@example.comis the conference address, including on another serverexample.com.\c\[cid]— the conference address on your server (hence, the server name is not specified).
+https://example.com/c/[cid]— a webpage address for a conference with ID[cid](you may have received such a link in invitation emails).\c\[cid]@example.com#vcs— a conference address, including a conference on a different serverexample.com.\c\[cid]@example.com— a conference address, including a conference on a different serverexample.com.\c\[cid]— a conference address on your server (so, the server name is not specified).

 # Viewing and editing user profiles